-Another fantastical instalment of the Discworld, number 40 in fact.
+Another fantastical instalment of the Discworld, Raising Steam by Terry Pratchett is number 40 in fact.
 Moist von Lipwig is out making the best kind of mischief again, the money-making kind.

 For me, the mark of a great Terry Pratchett book (such as previously reviewed Mort and Thud!) is how often it makes me smile or laugh out loud.
 This had his trademark humour threaded throughout the crazy storyline – a mixture of impossibly accurate scenarios, mad happenings and more than a few cross-cultural references.
 What more could you expect from a society with golems, trolls, dwarves, goblins and worst of all, humans?

-Raising Steam is a beguiling read, a belly laughing, smart alec view of England and the world.
-It meanders with a few random stops, but ends up being just right.
+Raising Steam by Terry Pratchett is a beguiling read, a belly laughing, smart alec view of England and the world.
+It meanders with a few random stops but ends up being just right.
 If you wanted a fast-paced flight you’d read something like Kane & Abel, right?
-Sit back on a cold winters morning and read this – no ticket nessecary.
+Sit back on a cold winters morning and read this – no ticket necessary.

 (Please note any links to Amazon are through my Amazon Associates account, which means I make a little money (less than 5%) from any purchases made after clicking through these links and it adds nothing to the price of your book.
 This helps support my book addiction, so if you are interested in buying the book, please click through the top link)